-9.3 It is recommended that the Local Engagement Board sub-committee be established formally through the Health and Wellbeing Board meeting on 17th June, and meets monthly.
+9.3 The Local Engagement Board sub-committee was established formally through the Health and Wellbeing Board meeting on 17th June, and meets monthly.
 There will be scope for extraordinary meetings if required.

 10. Summary structure

 10.1 In summary, the reporting structure can be summarised as below: